 PROJECT NEPOMUK .
 THE BOHEMIAN SUMER FESTIVAL 2018

-From 29th June to 1st July, Project Nepomuk will take part in the first Bohemian Summer Festival at Old Christ Church, a lovely disused church and new Events venue in Waterloo Liverpool.
-The events of Project Nepomuk for 2017 to 2018 are supported by the Arts Council of England.
+From 29th June to 1st July, Project Nepomuk took part in the first Bohemian Summer Festival at Old Christ Church, a lovely disused church and new Events venue in Waterloo Liverpool.
+The events of Project Nepomuk for 2017 to 2018 were supported by the Arts Council of England.

 This follows collaboration already made by Project Nepomuk with artists and musicians in the Czech Republic (Bohemia).
 Visits have been made by Liverpool Artists to Nepomuk in June 2017, and musicians to the Frantiskovy Lazne Literary Festival in November 2017, and the Alpha Theatre Plzen in January 2018, broadcast on Czech Radio.

-In Liverpool, from 29th to 30th of June, there will be a performance of a new opera ‘Nepomuk’ in concert, composed and conducted by the British composer Barry Webb.
-Some of the best young professional international singers and musicians based in the North West will be participating.
+In Liverpool, from 29th to 30th of June, there was a performance of a new opera ‘Nepomuk’ in concert, composed and conducted by the British composer Barry Webb.
+Some of the best young professional international singers and musicians based in the North West participated.
 The opera deals with the conflict of love and power through the true story of the Bohemian King Wenceslaus and the martyrdom of John of Nepomuk.
 It is about the very modern theme of false truths.

-Alongside the opera concerts, there will be an Art Exhibition at the venue, featuring local contemporary artists from the North.
-Art can be viewed and purchased in the interval of the concerts, and also after the concerts, and also from 2 to 6 pm on 30th June.
+Alongside the opera concerts, there was be an Art Exhibition at the venue, featuring local contemporary artists from the North.

 The opera Nepomuk by the British composer Barry Webb 2018